Kristy (film)

 Kristy is a 2014 American horror thriller film directed by Oliver Blackburn and starring Haley Bennett, Chris Coy, Mike Seal, Lucius Falick and Ashley Greene.
 The plot follows a college student who stays on campus alone over Thanksgiving break and finds herself terrorized by a cult of ritual killers.
 The film premiered on October 14, 2014, at the London Film Festival and also had theatrical releases internationally.
-In the United States, the film debuted on Lifetime on October 17, 2015, and was released on Netflix on November 5, 2015.
+In the United States, the film debuted on Lifetime on October 17, 2015.

 Plot

 A hooded figure photographs a young woman's corpse in an empty field, followed by a montage of Internet screenshots and videos of women being killed in ritual murders by a cybercult.
 Footage of the murders is uploaded on an anonymous underground website where members are encouraged to "kill Kristy", a name of Latin origin meaning "follower of God".

 College student Justine is attending a private university in the Northeastern United States on financial aid, and is unable to afford to fly home for Thanksgiving.
 Her boyfriend Aaron and roommate Nicole both leave for the break, leaving Justine to spend the holiday in solitude on a nearly empty campus, aside from security guard Wayne, front gate worker Dave, and groundskeeper Scott.

 On Thanksgiving night, Justine uses Nicole's BMW to drive to a nearby convenience store.
 Inside the store, a hooded girl, Violet, compliments the car and later asks for a student discount on sunglasses at the counter.
 Justine offers to pay for them, but the girl angrily refuses and calls her "Kristy".
 That night, Justine finds that someone has accessed her laptop, as a snuff film plays on the screen.
 Violet appears in the room with a boxcutter, and Justine flees.
 Outside, Wayne is murdered in front of her by a masked man and she finds Dave killed in his vehicle.

 The four cult killers assemble, and Violet begins recording Justine, telling her that they will hunt her and that she should "run to God".
 Justine flees to Scott's house for help.
 However, the killers murder his dog and hang him from a swing set in the yard.
 Justine attempts to call 9-1-1 from Scott's cell, but the gang has hacked it.
 They begin sending her video clips of herself and menacing text messages.
 Justine attempts to hide but is chased to the roof and cornered.
 She leaps from the roof but falling through the branches of a tree help break her fall.